terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

 Regarding arguments of processing method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The arguments of processing method can be used to fetch various values `<http://docs.spring.io/spring/docs/4.1.4.RELEASE/spring-framework-reference/html/mvc.html#mvc-ann-arguments>`_
+The arguments of processing method can be used to fetch various values `<http://docs.spring.io/spring/docs/4.1.4.RELEASE/spring-framework-reference/html/mvc.html#mvc-ann-arguments>`_;
-However, as a principle rule, the following must be not be fetched using arguments of processing method of controller.
+however, as a principle rule, the following should not be fetched using arguments of processing method of controller.

 * ServletRequest
 * HttpServletRequest